Indiana Sale Tax Purchases Matrix

 “Tangible personal property”: Is personal property that can be seen, weighed, measured, felt, or touched or that is in any other manner perceptible to the senses.
 The term includes electricity, water, gas, steam, and prewritten computer software.

-- The University, through IU Conferences is hosting a 3-day conference in Indianapolis.
+- The University, through IU Conferences, is hosting a 3-day conference in Indianapolis.
 The university rents meeting rooms in a hotel to conduct its educational conference.
-The rental of the meeting rooms will be exempt from the sales tax and local innkeepers’ tax if applicable due to our governmental function exemption.
-Sales of meals during the conference are taxable because the meals are provided for the convenience of the attendees.
-Such meals are taxable even when served in conjunction with a meeting which is furthering the university’s exempt purpose.
+The rental of the meeting rooms will be exempt from the sales tax and local innkeepers’ tax (if applicable) due to our governmental exemption.
+Sales of meals during the conference are also exempt, as the conference is furthering the university’s exempt purpose.
 At the same conference, the organization reserves and pays for, out of its IU funds, the cost of four hotel rooms for lodging.
-The lodgings provided for the attendee, or speakers are not exempt - unless the individuals are employees of Indiana University - from the sales tax or the innkeepers’ tax if applicable.
-The rental of hotel rooms is a private benefit for the individual and does not serve the purpose for which the organization exists.
+The lodgings provided for students, faculty, staff and speakers would be exempt.
+Other attendees would not be exempt - unless the individuals are employees of Indiana University - from the sales tax or the innkeepers’ tax if applicable.
+The rental of hotel rooms is a private benefit for these individuals and does not serve the purpose for which the organization exists.

 - A department holds a catered educational seminar with prepared food.
-All prepared food is subject to tax unless the event is for recruitment of students within Indiana, is considered a learning experience for students, or is primarily a student function.
+All prepared food is exempt from tax, because the event is part of IU's business function.
 Charges for labor to serve food or beverages furnished, prepared, or served for consumption at a location are not subject to sales tax.
 Also, the rental of linens and equipment in conjunction with the meal are exempt because the event falls within the University’s mission.
-Finally, the rental of the rooms will be exempt from sales tax and local innkeepers’ tax if applicable.
+Finally, the rental of the rooms will be exempt from sales tax and local innkeepers’ tax, if applicable.